-Failure to comply with laws and regulations applicable to our business could subject us to fines and penalties and could also cause us to lose customers in the public sector or negatively impact our ability to contract with the public sector.
+Failure to comply with laws and regulations applicable to our business could subject us to fines and penalties and could also cause us to lose customers or negatively impact our ability to contract with customers, including those in the public sector.

-Our business is subject to regulation by various federal, state, local and foreign governmental agencies, including agencies responsible for monitoring and enforcing privacy and data protection laws and regulations, employment and labor laws, workplace safety, product safety, environmental laws, consumer protection laws, anti-bribery laws, import and export controls, federal securities laws and tax laws and regulations.
+Our business is subject to regulation by various federal, state, local and foreign governmental agencies, including agencies responsible for monitoring and enforcing privacy and data protection laws and regulations, employment and labor laws, workplace safety, product safety, environmental laws, consumer protection laws, anti-bribery laws, import and export controls, federal securities laws and regulations.
 In certain jurisdictions, these regulatory requirements may be more stringent than in the United States.
-Noncompliance by us, our employees, representatives, contractors, channel partners, agents, intermediaries, or other third parties with applicable regulations or requirements could subject us to:
+Noncompliance by us, our_employees, representatives, contractors, channel partners, agents, intermediaries, or other third parties with applicable regulations or requirements could subject us to:

-- investigations, enforcement actions and sanctions; - mandatory changes to our Falcon platform; - disgorgement of profits, fines and damages; - civil and criminal penalties or injunctions; - claims for damages by our customers or channel partners; - termination of contracts; - loss of intellectual property rights; and - temporary or permanent debarment from sales to government organizations.
+- · investigations, enforcement actions and sanctions; - · mandatory changes to our Falcon platform; - disgorgement of profits, fines and damages; - · civil and criminal penalties or injunctions; - · claims for damages by our customers or channel partners; - · termination of contracts: - · loss of intellectual property rights; - · loss of our license to do business in the jurisdictions in which we operate; and - temporary or permanent debarment from sales to government organizations.